lyokha/vim-publish-helper/README.md

 HTML document: an article in your blog, HTML book etc. The code highlights will look the same as in your vim session!

+Starting from **version 0.6** MakeHtmlCodeHighlight uses same highlighting engine as MakeTexCodeHighlight by default.
+To switch back to TOhtml engine set variable *g:PhHtmlEngine = 'tohtml'*.

 ### MakeTexCodeHighlight

 Basically this command is a twin of the previous one, only it produces a TeX